gehoernchen/lyl-linux/README.md

 - run_arma3.py: Run Arma 3 and connect to LyL Altis Life.
 You may connect via the Arma 3 Launcher or anything.
 - run_lyl.py: Run the LyL launcher.

+## Dependencies

+- You need protontricks, either native or flatpak.
+I had bugs with the native package and chose Flatpak.
+- Python.

 ## Disclaimer

 No guarantees any scripts work and are free of bugs.